 How Autism Feels: Understanding the Lived Experience From the Inside

-Understanding how autism feels means looking beyond external behaviors and into the internal sensory, emotional, and cognitive world many autistic people experience every day.
-Autism is an innate neurotype—one that shapes how someone senses, processes, and interacts with the world.
-While every autistic person is different, many describe recurring themes in the way their mind and body communicate, respond, and perceive.
+Understanding how autism feels means looking beyond external behaviors.
+It means exploring the internal sensory, emotional, and cognitive world many autistic people experience every day.
+Autism is an innate neurotype, one that shapes how someone senses, processes, and interacts with the world.

 How Autism Feels Through the Senses